jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.27 ImageCorrelation

-Performs image correlation on two or more input images..
+Performs image correlation on two or more input images.

 *Parameters*: